 We used successively (i) a change of variables by $\Phi$, (ii) the inverse Lipschitz estimate Eq.~\eqref{eq:Phi_inverse_Lipschitz} and the bound $\Jac_\Phi(l,u) \leq 5/3$ on the Jacobian determinant, (iii) the fact that the integrand is independent of $U$, and that $\bT$ is the periodic unit segment, (iv) exact integration assuming w.l.o.g.\ $U<c_\Phi/2$.
 The announced result follows, and note that $\nabla^2\vp$ is obtained as a classical summable integral.

 \end{proof}

-\paragraph{Conclusion of the proof of \cref{th:exists_omega}.} Define $\vp_\gS : \rT \to \bR$ by Eq.~\eqref{eq:potential_band}, and $\omega_\gS := \frac 1 {2\pi} (\nabla \vp_\gS)^\perp$.
+\emph{Conclusion of the proof of \cref{th:exists_omega}.} Define $\vp_\gS : \rT \to \bR$ by Eq.~\eqref{eq:potential_band}, and $\omega_\gS := \frac 1 {2\pi} (\nabla \vp_\gS)^\perp$.
 Then $\curl \omega_\gS = \xi_\gS$ by \cref{prop:laplace}, $2 \pi \|\omega_\gS\|_\infty = \|\nabla \vp_\gS\|_\infty \leq K U (1+|\ln U|)$ by \cref{prop:grad_phi_small}, and $2 \pi\| \diff \omega_\gS \|_\infty = \|\nabla ^2 \vp_\gS\| \leq \tilde K$ by \cref{prop:hessian_phi_bounded}, as announced and where the constants $K$ and $\tilde K$ are independent of $U$.

 In addition, the proofs of \cref{prop:grad_phi_small} and \cref{prop:hessian_phi_bounded} reveal that $\nabla \vp$ and $\nabla^2 \vp$ are obtained as summable integrals.
-From this point, an standard application of Lebesgue's dominated convergence theorem yields that $\nabla \vp$ depends continuously on $\xi$, and that $\nabla^2 \vp$ depends continuously on $\fx$.
-Hence $\omega_\gS$ depends continuously on $\gS$ through $\xi_\gS$, and $\diff \omega_\gS$ depends continuously on $\fx$, as announced, which concludes the proof of \cref{th:exists_omega}.
+From this point, a standard application of Lebesgue's dominated convergence theorem yields that $\nabla \vp$ and $\nabla^2 \vp$ depends continuously on $\xi$ and $\fx$.
+As a result, $\omega_\gS$ depends continuously on $\gS$ through $\xi_\gS$, and $\diff \omega_\gS$ depends continuously on $\fx$, which concludes the proof of \cref{th:exists_omega}.